trambui09/ride-share/README.md

 ## Let's do this!

 Use the file `worksheet.rb` to complete this activity.
 Open up this file, and type your answers below each prompt.
-We will not be turning this assignment in, so feel free to write any comments or thoughts within this file!
+In the end, we'll cover in submission requirements so everything is clean, runnable, and good for turning in.

 ### Step 0: Understand the data we need to organize
 In your text editor, open up the file named `rides.csv`.
 This file holds pieces of concrete, instances of data as rows in a format similar to a table or spreadsheet.
 Answer the following questions, and write them down either in a text file, on paper, or on a whiteboard.
 If you're spending more than 5 minutes on a question, write down your questions and your ideas and move to the next question.